Title I Parent and Family Engagement Policy, 2020-2021 School Year

 - Individual schools will notify parents of the existence of a Parent Information and Resource Center if one exists.
 Not all schools will have a Resource Center.

-- Parents representing all of Erie’s Public Schools will be invited to meet annually to revise and construct the district’s Parent and Family Engagement Policy.
+- Parents representing all of Erie’s Public Schools will be invited to revise and construct the district’s Parent and Family Engagement Policy.

 - All parents in Erie’s Public Schools will have the opportunity to complete an end of year survey reviewing the family engagement activities offered by the individual buildings.